NathanMBR/donsaude-technical-challenge/backend/README.md

 This folder contains the code for the Backend side of the challenge.

-## Setup
-This section contains instructions on how to run this codebase.

-### Running with Docker
-#### Requirements
-- Node.js
-- npm
-- Docker
-- Docker Compose

-#### Steps
-1. Access the backend folder (`donsaude-technical-challenge/backend`)
-2. Install packages with `npm ci`
-3. Generate Prisma types with `npx prisma generate`
-4. Go back to the project root folder (`donsaude-technical-challenge`)
-5. Start the containers with `docker compose up` (or `docker-compose up` for some cases)
-6. Wait until the host address is exhibited in the console

-### Running without Docker
-#### Requirements
-- Node.js
-- npm
-- An active PostgreSQL instance

-#### Steps
-1. Access the backend folder (`donsaude-technical-challenge/backend`)
-2. Install packages with `npm ci`
-3. Generate Prisma types with `npx prisma generate`
-4. Create a `.env` file in the backend folder (see the environment variables below)
-5. Run Prisma migrations with `npx prisma migrate deploy`
-6. Build the code with `npm run build`
-7. Start the server with `npm run start`

 ## Documentation
 The API documentation can be read [clicking here](./DOCS.md).